 What you need to know about car insurance when it comes to driving for Uber or Lyft, or riding as a passenger in Uber or Lyft.

-Uber’s Ontario policy provides coverage once the driver logs into the Uber app; it spans the time from when the driver logs into the app, accepts a trip, picks up a ride and drops off the ride at their destination.
+Uber’s Ontario policy provides coverage once the driver logs into the Uber app; it spans the time from when the driver logs into the app, waits for a trip, accepts a trip, picks up a ride and drops off the ride at their destination.